ThorntonLab/ThorntonLab.github.io/coding/ms2bin.md

 #Example: writing data in a binary format

 I recently wrote a [tutorial](https://github.com/molpopgen/BigDataFormats) on computational techniques for "big data".
 It covers moving beyond large ASCII files to gzip and/or binary format.
-For this post, I cover a concrete example of re-writing data data into a gzipped binary format.
+For this post, I cover a concrete example of re-writing data into a gzipped binary format.

 ##The data
 The input data are the output of Hudson's [ms](http://http://home.uchicago.edu/~rhudson1/source/mksamples.html), a widely-used coalescent simulation program.